shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

 This was implemented as a two step process:

-##### Simulation of patients with various levels of diseases states on their own ventilator
+##### 1) Simulation of patients with various levels of diseases states on their own ventilator

-We first generated a patient set with a combination of impairment, compliance and PEEP setting and increasing FiO2 values until they reach a homeostatic point with an SpO2 above 89% and serialize to disk.
+We first generated a patient set with a combination of impairment, compliance, and PEEP setting and increasing FiO2 values until they reach a homeostatic point with an SpO2 above 89% and serialize to disk.

 To generate this data set, execute the driver with the following arguments: